0 Items in Your Cart

-Dance is one of the oldest of the arts.
-Anthropologists believe the first formal dances were probably symbolic dances performed by early tribal societies as part of ritual ceremonies held to ask spirits or gods for success in hunting or in battle.
-Some anthropologists think that dancing and music originally came from the same mating-display impulses that occur in other species.
-The Egyptians used dance to honor their leaders and during parades, funerals, and religious ceremonies.
-Israelites performed circle dances, processional chain dances, and energetic stamping-and-jumping dances at religious festivals.
-Greek children learned to dance as part of their education; adults performed dances in festivals honoring the god Dionysus and as part of Greek comedy and tragedy.
-Many of these dances were adopted and developed by the Romans as well.
+Humankind has been dancing for various reasons for thousands of years.
+Earliest organized dances can be traced back to early tribal societies; they were part of ritual ceremonies held to ask spirits or gods for success in hunting or in battle.
+Some anthropologists have also theorized that dancing and music originally came from the same mating-display impulses that occur in other species.
+The early Egyptians danced to honor their leaders.
+They also danced during parades, funerals, and religious ceremonies.
+Ancient Israelites performed circle dances, processional chain dances, and energetic stamping-and-jumping dances at religious festivals.
+Other civilizations, such as the Greeks and Romans, taught their children to dance as part of their education.
+Dance performers are the most prevalent workers in the industry.